FosterHangdaan/parabola-installer/INSTRUCTIONS.md

 # Step 1: Prepare the installation disk
-You may choose to partition your installation disk with either an encrypted or unencrypted system (root) partition.
-Two layouts which have been tested are shown below.
+Partition, format and mount the installation disk.
+You may choose to partition your installation disk with either an encrypted or unencrypted system partition.
+Although other schemes may also work, only the two schemes shown below have been tested.

 **Note:** Replace `/dev/sda` with the appropriate block device.

-## Unencrypted root partition scheme
+## Scheme 1: Unencrypted root partition scheme
 This scheme uses a simple layout commonly used in Windows systems.

 ```